-Lifetime Achievement Winners
+Lifetime Service Award Winners

 In the mid to late 80s, leaders in the trenchless construction community began to form national and regional societies to promote the science and practice of trenchless technology for the public good.
 Today, there are approximately 30 Trenchless Societies, affiliated with ISTT, representing more than 40 countries that share this mission.
 More than a dozen of these societies have been affiliated with ISTT since the early 90s.
 Seven have been members of ISTT for more than 20 years.